"Great quality British sheepskin, just what I wanted. Seller was so helpful as well." - Shirley 9.1.18

 This is us..

-Jess & Russ and our two boys, three dogs, dozen chickens, 8 Cattle and a few hundred sheep!
+Jess & Russ and our three children, three dogs, dozen chickens, 12 Cattle and a few hundred sheep!

 We started The Rushlade Wool Company in January 2017 as a diversification of our farming and a way to give our wonderful wool a better purpose!
 We both grew up on Devon farms and absolutely love continuing this with our children.

 We carefully sort all of our wool here on the farm, our yarn is spun just over the border in Cornwall and our sheepskins just a few of miles down the road in the oldest tannery in the country.
 We produce all of our felted rugs in house and the hand knitted items are knitted here or by Jess' Grandma!

 We have a number of breeds of sheep on the farm providing a wide range of different fibres suitable for a number of different crafts, from soft and fluffy to gorgeous long locks: